wazo-platform/wazo-doc/source/contact_center/statistics/statistics.rst

 ------------------

-If for some reason the cache generation fails and the cache becomes unusable, the administrator can safely clean the cache using *xivo_stat clean_db* and then re-generate it.
+If for some reason the cache generation fails and the cache becomes unusable, the administrator can safely clean the cache using *xivo-stat clean_db* and then re-generate it.
 This does *not* erase any data.